EricMFink/EmploymentLaw/_casebook/chap6.md

 #### Lochner v.
 New York, 198 U.S. 45 (1905) {#lochner-v-ny}

-##### MR. JUSTICE PECKHAM, after making the foregoing statement of the facts, delivered the opinion of the court.
+<p class="case-h1">MR. JUSTICE PECKHAM, after making the foregoing statement of the facts, delivered the opinion of the court.</p>

 The indictment, it will be seen, charges that the plaintiff in error violated the one hundred and tenth section of article 8, chapter 415, of the Laws of 1897, known as the labor law of the State of New York, in that he wrongfully and unlawfully required and permitted an employe working for him to work more than sixty hours in one week.
 There is nothing in any of the opinions delivered in this case, either in the Supreme Court or the Court of Appeals of the State, which construes the section, in using the word "required," as referring to any physical force being used to obtain the labor of an employe.
 It is assumed that the word means nothing more than the requirement arising from voluntary contract for such labor in excess of the number of hours specified in the statute.
 There is no pretense in any of the opinions that the statute was intended to meet a case of involuntary labor in any form.
 All the opinions assume that there is no real distinction, so far as this question is concerned, between the words "required" and "permitted."
 The mandate of the statute that "no employe shall be required or permitted to work," is the substantial equivalent of an enactment that "no employe shall contract or agree to work," more than ten hours per day, and as there is no provision for special emergencies the statute is mandatory in all cases.
 It is not an act merely fixing the number of hours which shall constitute a legal day's work, but an absolute prohibition upon the employer, permitting, under any circumstances, more than ten hours work to be done in his establishment.
 The employe may desire to earn the extra money, which would arise from his working more than the prescribed time, but this statute forbids the employer from permitting the employe to earn it.